theRealYoshi/hiphy-app/README.md

 - [x] View on hover gifs on the main page
 - [ ] Share through gifs on facebook messenger

+## Key Features

+- Search instantaneously with tag search and album search.
+  - Each keystroke logs an ajax request to the server which filters based on a SQL "LIKE" query
+- Hover to play the gif
+  - Simple as switching from a .png file to .gif file using Cloudinary's image transformation service and switching the hovered state from false to true in the React Component.
+-

 ## Design Docs
 * [View Wireframes][view]
 * [DB schema][schema]